-Straw Hat Day is a holiday for all fashionistas and manufacturers of simple and stylish headdress.
-Periodically, straw hats lose popularity, but fashion’s cyclical.
+Straw Hat Day is a holiday for all fashionistas and manufacturers of this simple and stylish headdress.
+Periodically, straw hats lose popularity, but fashion has proved cyclical.

-Straw Hat Holiday origin is unknown.
-Jack Lambert, owner of New York’s popular hat stores, JJ Hat Center, suggested that its creation was a publicity stunt by manufacturing companies.
+Straw Hat Holiday’s origin is unknown.
+Jack Lambert, the owner of New York’s popular hat store, JJ Hat Center, suggested its creation was a publicity stunt by manufacturing companies.

-Ancient Greek shepherds first wove straw hats for protecting from scorching sun.
-First models looked like crowns with small fields, equipped with a cord.
-Later, such hats became obligatory attribute of peasants and travelers.
-Over time, manufactures began to decorate straw hats with ribbons, wild flowers, fabric pieces.
-Straw hats have become women’s and men’s stylish accessory.
+Ancient Greek shepherds first wove straw hats to protect them from the scorching sun.
+The first models looked like crowns with small fields, equipped with a cord.
+Later, such hats became an attribute of peasants and travelers.
+Over time, manufactures began to decorate straw hats with ribbons, wild flowers and fabric pieces.
+Straw hats have become a stylish accessory for both women and men.

-One of the ancient and recognizable straw hats was a conical hat, used in Asian countries.
-Such a model protected from the sun and rain, as drops flowed down the cone.
+One of the most ancient and recognizable straw hats was a conical hat used in Asian countries.
+It protected from the sun and rain as drops flowed down the cone.
 Hats were equipped with a thin ribbon, tied under the chin.
-In some countries, these models are still created by hand.
+In some countries, these models are still made by hand.

 What interesting things do we know about this accessory?

-- If the hat is woven by hand, it can take up to 6 months to make it, since weaving takes place at sunrise and sunset – at other times the straw becomes brittle.
+- If the hat is woven by hand, it can take up to 6 months to make, since weaving takes place at sunrise and sunset – at other times, the straw becomes brittle.

 - Initially, only straw hats woven from straw growing in Monte Cristi were called panama hats.

 - Straw hats can be woven from wheat straw or toquilla plants.